Pure Ocean Challenges — Call for Projects

 Target Region

-Global; 2026 call had specific focus on French coasts (Atlantic, Mediterranean, Corsica)
+Global; 2026 focus points include French coast (Atlantic, Mediterranean, Corsica)

 Last Checked